Agile Self-assessment Game

 Teams can do agile self-assessments during their retrospective or at any time when they want to find out how they are doing and look for ways to improve.
 Organizations use the overall results from team assessments to decide where to invest in their agile transformation and decide what the next steps will be.

-The Agile Self-assessment Game is listed on the Agile Self-assessment tools and checklists page.
+This game belongs to the Agile Self-assessment Game which is listed on the Agile Self-assessment tools and checklists page.